Ncookiez/Ncookiez/README.md

 Maybe take a look at the documentation I maintain for Snowball [here](https://snowballs.gitbook.io/snowball-docs/).

-Or have a stroll around my simple portfolio website [here](https://ncookie.ca).
+Or have a stroll around Axial's documentation [here](https://docs.axial.exchange).
 And never come back.